 A record-release show for Signals was held on Feb 25, 2017, at the legendary Maxwell's in Hoboken, to a sold out crowd.

-TNL’s next release, a 5-track EP entitled Say It Out Loud, will be available on February 21, 2020.
+TNL’s most recent release, a 5-track EP entitled Say It Out Loud, was released on February 21, 2020.
 Three singles from the new record—"How It All Went Down," "Fame to Claim," and "'57 Chevy"—were released ahead of the EP, with acclaim from bloggers and fans alike.
 The lead single, “How It All Went Down,” is a soaring, up-tempo rock song driving guitars, emotional vocals and harmonies, and beautiful piano sections.
 It touches on themes of loss, motherhood, and storytelling, working towards a cathartic emotional ending.
 The song is also a call to action to fight the stigma of mental illness.
 The track’s outro lyrics, "Say it out loud," are borrowed from the 2012 campaign by the National Alliance for Mental Illness (NAMI), which sought to break the silence around mental illness, urging children, teenagers, and young adults to “say it out loud” and not be afraid to tell someone about how they feel.
 Realizing that each new track was, in its own way, about not being afraid to face what haunts us all, TNL used the lyric for their EP title.